January 3, 2026

 FACT: HPV can stay dormant in you or your partner’s body for years, so you can become HPV positive in a monogamous relationship.

 HPV infections and cervical cell changes often have no symptoms, so the only way to know if you have them is to get screened.
-Talk to your gynecologist for their recommendations for screening.
-Screenings typically include a Pap test every three years starting at age 21, and an HPV test every five years from ages 30-65.
-These screenings are easy and quick and can be done at your gynecologist’s office.
+Your provider will recommend you get a Pap test every three to five years, depending on your age and other factors.

 MYTH: I got vaccinated against HPV, so I don’t need to get HPV or Pap tests.

-FACT: The HPV vaccine greatly reduces your chances of becoming HPV positive, but doesn’t eliminate them.
+FACT: The HPV vaccine greatly reduces your risk of becoming HPV positive, but doesn’t eliminate it.
 Anyone with a cervix should follow screening guidelines.

 The HPV vaccine protects against the kinds of HPV that can cause cervical cancer.
-It’s recommended to be given to children of any sex at age 11-12 before they become sexually active, but can be given up to age 45.
+It’s recommended to be given to all children at age 11-12, well before they become sexually active, but can be given up to age 45.

 It’s important for people of any sex, gender identity and sexual orientation to be vaccinated against HPV because: